kora-projects/kora-docs/mkdocs/blog/en/kora-skill-between-docs-and-agent.md

 A Skill can explicitly guard against common incorrect transfers from other frameworks.

-## This Is Framework Identity in Machine-Readable Form
+## This Is Framework Identity in Machine-Readable Form { #framework-identity-machine-readable }

 Humans recognize Kora code culturally.